Community Engagement & Projects Mentors

 Intent

-The Community Engagement & Projects Mentor plays a key role in supporting the
+The Community Engagement & Projects Mentors play a key role in supporting the

 delivery of the Community Development Program (CDP), administered by the National

 Indigenous Australians Agency (NIAA).
-This role is designed for a hands-on individual
+These roles are designed for hands-on individuals

 with practical trade or project skills, strong communication and mentoring abilities, and